Hyperfixation

 A hyperfixation can be anything.

 One common stereotype of hyperfixations and autism is Thomas the Train.
-For whatever reason, it seems that many autistic children are drawn to the TV series and toys.
+For whatever reason, it seems that many autistic children are drawn to TV series and toys.

 It might be the soothing voice, the colors, the eye shape on the trains…who knows?